UCSBRoboticsClub/ucsbroboticsclub.github.io/_projects/Viacar-2013.md

 ![Picture of 2013 Viacar robot](/images/viacar2013.jpg)

-The robotics club's 2013 entry for UCSD's Viacar competition (renamed in 2014 to Grand PrIEEE).
-The competition is modeled on UC Davis' Natcar competition.
+The robotics club's 2013 entry for UCSD's Viacar competition (renamed in 2014 to [Grand PrIEEE](http://ieee.ucsd.edu/projects/gp/about)).
+The competition is modeled after UC Davis' Natcar competition.
 Car-like robots try to follow a track marked by tape and a wire carying a 75 kHz 100 ma RMS current and complete the course in the shortest time possible.

 Body
 ====